revilo1882/acebook-rails-LAHWF/README.md

 - [Oliver Harris](https://github.com/revilo1882)
 - [Sam Worrall](https://github.com/samworrall)
 - [Robert Fishwick](https://github.com/afishcalledrob)

+## Functionality

+ A new user must sign up with an email and password, their first, last, and user-name, and can specify a profile picture, after which they will be redirected to the homepage, where all posts are listed.

+ A user is able to edit or delete their account, either from the homepage or from their profile.

+A user can create a post on the homepage, on their profile page, or on another user's profile page.
+Posts can be edited, deleted, commented on, liked, and disliked (one like/dislike per user).
+A live notification feed updates whenever a user performs one of these actions.
+Only the user who created a post can edit or delete it.

+Any user's avatar can be clicked on, redirecting to their profile page.

 ## Card Wall
 We used a Trello card wall to organise our 2 day sprints.
 Every ticket was estimated before being worked on, and each ticket was assigned to a pair or a three, and in some cases a solo developer.